 I hope this has given you the background knowledge you need to make informed decisions when buying some of your first guitar effects pedals.
 Just remember, I’ve only skimmed the surface of the number of effects available to guitar players.
 There are limitless possibilities for you to experiment with over your progression as a player!

 I’d love to know what your must-have guitar pedals are, and why.
 What do you like about them?
-Let me know in the comments section below!
+Let me know in the “Leave a Reply” section down below!

 Bobby Davis is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.